szwecki-kuchasz/kafkax-jmeter/README.md

 ### KafkaxSimpleStringProducer
 Specialization of KafkaxStringSampler.
 * Knows: it should serialize String provided in parameter named kafka.message
-* Adds this parameter in overrided populateParams method
+* Adds this parameter in overridden populateParams method

 ### KafkaxSpecificAvroProducer
 Abstract specialization of KafkaxProducer.